srozemuller/rozemuller_blog/content/blog/2021-07-20-avd-automation-cocktail-avd-automated-with-azure-cli/index.md

 #### Create image version

-Finally it is time to create a new image version.
+Finally, it is time to create a new image version.
 In the first place I’m converting the outputs from the gallery and definition deployment.
 Because I want to create an image from a VM, I use the source as input for the image creation.
-I also referring to the gallery- and definition-deployment.
+I also refer to the gallery- and definition-deployment.

 ```powershell
 $gallery = $deploySig | ConvertFrom-Json